Egyptian-style Ceramic Pet Cremation Urns

 by Liz Mathers

 When a beloved family pet dies, an immediate void and unabated loss are felt.
-The kindness of friends and family help provide comfort.
-Holding a memorial service is a way to honor the pet’s faithfulness and unconditional love.
-Another way to honor the pet is by memorializing it by way of placing its cremation ashes in a pet cremation urn.
+The kindness of friends and family helps provide comfort, but the loss of that pet can be difficult to express or honor.
+Holding a memorial service is one way to honor the pet's faithfulness and unconditional love.
+Another way to honor your lost pet is to memorialize it by placing its cremation ashes in a pet cremation urn.

 Inspiration for the Basst and Anubis Ceramic Pet Urns